 New Zealand and the United States: 12 months 5 500 € and 6 months 4 400 €

 NB!
 The participant also needs to pay for the flights and the visa to the destination country.

-With the participant fee expenses that are caused by the voluntary work year and its organizing (such as insurances, camps and language courses) are covered.
+The participant fee covers expenses that are caused by the voluntary work year and its organizing (such as insurances, camps and language courses).
 ICYE does not have a heavy international administration system nor does it as an NGO seek financial gain from the program.

 The ICYE voluntary work periods begin in August or September depending on the destination country.
 The first application round for these departures ends on the 1st of November (of the previous year) and the second on the 1st of February.
 The first step is to fill in the application form which you can find from the applying instructions.